RhismaSyahrulPutra/web-scraping-api/README.md

    - Open **Postman**.

+     > [!NOTE]
-     > [!Note:] If you don’t have Postman installed, you can download it here:
+     > If you don’t have Postman installed, you can download it here:
      > [Download Postman](https://www.postman.com/downloads/)

    - Go to **Collections** and change the HTTP method to **GET**.